-If you’re looking for the most cost-effective options, single standard bands E and J along with shared standard Band L might be best for you.
+If you’re looking for the most cost-effective options, single standard bands E and J along with shared standard Band L might be best for you (undergraduate students only).

 If you’re applying for a maintenance loan from Student Finance, you can use the Student Finance Calculator to estimate how much you’ll receive, before you apply.

 If you are an undergraduate student, you can choose between catered and self-catered halls.
 Self-catered halls come with a shared kitchen, where you can cook your own food.
 All catered accommodation offers freshly-prepared meals in the dining hall, on a pay-as-you-go basis.

 Our dining halls cater for a range of dietary requirements, including vegan and halal.
 If you can’t see the option you’re after on the menu, just ask one of the staff at the food counter and they’ll cook something fresh, just for you.